JGeek00/cars-app/README.md

 ### Working with stylesheets

 For this project I'm using the SASS CSS preprocessor.
-The SASS stylesheet is storaged in src/scss and the final CSS stylesheets are storaged in src/css.
+The SASS stylesheet is storaged into src/scss and the final CSS stylesheets are storaged into src/css.
-For convert SCSS into CSS run the next command into /src folder.
+For converting SCSS into CSS run the next command into /src folder.

 ```bash
 sass --watch ./scss:./css